Home , History , Ten Gurus , Guru Arjan Dev Ji

 Early life & Background

 Guru Arjan Dev Ji was born on 15 April 1563 in Goindval, Punjab, the youngest son of Guru Ram Das Ji.
-He became the fifth Sikh Guru at the age of eighteen and proved to be one of the most consequential figures in Sikh history.
-His twin contributions — the compilation of the Guru Granth Sahib and the completion of the Golden Temple — transformed Sikhism into a well-organized, widely respected faith.
+At eighteen, he became the fifth Sikh Guru — and proved to be one of the most consequential figures in Sikh history.
+His twin achievements — compiling the Guru Granth Sahib and completing the Golden Temple — transformed Sikhism into a well-organised, widely respected faith.

-His reign as Guru lasted 25 years, during which the Sikh community grew enormously in size, organization, and spiritual depth.
+His Guruship lasted 25 years, during which the Sikh community grew enormously in size, organisation and spiritual depth.

 The Guru Granth Sahib

-He designed the Golden Temple with four doors open on all four sides — symbolizing that it was open to people of all castes, religions, and backgrounds.
+Notably, he designed the Golden Temple with four doors open on all four sides — symbolising that it welcomed people of all castes, religions and backgrounds.
 It remains to this day the most visited place in the world.

 Martyrdom & legacy

-In 1606, Guru Arjan Dev Ji was arrested by Mughal Emperor Jahangir.
-He was subjected to severe torture — made to sit on a burning hot plate and have burning sand poured over him — but refused to renounce his faith or change the scripture.
-He was martyred on 30 May 1606, becoming the first Sikh martyr.
+In 1606, Mughal Emperor Jahangir ordered the arrest of Guru Arjan Dev Ji.
+Authorities subjected him to severe torture — forcing him to sit on a burning hot plate while burning sand poured over him — yet he refused to renounce his faith or alter the scripture.
+He accepted his suffering with complete serenity and faced martyrdom on 30 May 1606, becoming the first Sikh martyr.

 Teachings & core message